populationgenomics/talos/README.md

 * `first_seen`: when the variant was first detected
 * `evidence_last_updated`: last classification change

 This enables identification of newly updated or reclassified variants over time.
+To enable this behaviour, add a `result_history` value into the configuration, pointing to a directory which is accessible at runtime.
+See [Configuration.md](docs/Configuration.md) for details

 ---